airswap/airswap-about/technology/discovery.md

 ### Example: Take an Order

-Try `airswap rfq:get` with a server URL from the previous command.
+Try `airswap order` with a server URL from the previous command.

 ## TypeScript